 Hollywood beckoned to Brando, and he made his motion picture debut as a paraplegic World War II veteran in The Men (1950).
 Although he did not cooperate with the Hollywood publicity machine, he went on to play Kowalski in the 1951 film version of A Streetcar Named Desire, a popular and critical success that earned four Academy Awards.

 Brando's next movie, Viva Zapata!
-(1952), with a script by John Steinbeck, traces Emiliano Zapata's rise from peasant to revolutionary to president of Mexico.
+(1952), with a script by John Steinbeck, traces Emiliano Zapata's rise from peasant to revolutionary.
 Brando followed that with Julius Caesar and then The Wild One (1954), in which he played a motorcycle-gang leader in all his leather-jacketed glory.
 Next came his Academy Award-winning role as a longshoreman fighting the system in On the Waterfront, a hard-hitting look at New York City labor unions.

 During the rest of the decade, Brando's screen roles ranged from Napoleon Bonaparte in Désirée (1954), to Sky Masterson in 1955's Guys and Dolls, in which he sang and danced, to a Nazi soldier in The Young Lions (1958).
 From 1955 to 1958, movie exhibitors voted him one of the top 10 box-office draws in the nation.